zoomed in mold spores

 • Small Intestinal Bacterial Overgrowth (SIBO)

-I’ve certainly had more than enough dealings with all of the above!
+I’ve had more than enough dealings with all of the above!
 And my clients have experienced this, too.
-Gut problems can really alter your quality of life.

 You might be able to relate to “Alicia” (name changed to protect privacy).